Salumi: How to Make Landjaeger Sausage

 Once the air starts to cool and the leaves begin to change, my favorite activity is to take a relaxing hike.
-Since my backpack is usually filled with that “just in case” sweatshirt, I prefer bringing a small protein-packed snack.
-Landjaeger is perfect since it comes in a convenient on-the-go size and does not need to be refrigerated.
+Since my backpack is usually filled with that “just in case” sweatshirt, I prefer to bring a smaller protein-packed snack.
+Landjaeger is perfect since it's a convenient on-the-go size and doesn't need to be refrigerated.

 What’s included in the UMAi Salumi: